Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 2.2.3 Groundwater

 For staged models, like this tutorial model, it often requires an update to the same entities, faces, edges, or vertices for different stages.
 It may become a cumbersome process to re-select the same item every time a change is made.
-To overcome such inconvenience, RS3 has a feature to group selected items to avoid the need to reselect them.
-The Select Group can be made by:
+To overcome such inconvenience, RS3 has a feature to group selected items, in order to avoid the need to reselect them.
+The Selection Group can be made by

 3. Clicking the Add a New Selection Group icon under Selection tab.